-Mortality and burden of disease from outdoor air pollution
+Mortality and burden of disease from ambient air pollution

 Situation and trends

-In the year 2008, urban outdoor air pollution was responsible for 1.3 million annual deaths, representing 2.4% of the total deaths.
-Worldwide, urban air pollution is estimated to cause about 9% of the lung cancer deaths, 5% of cardiopulmonary deaths and about 1% of respiratory infection deaths.
+In the year 2012, ambient air pollution was responsible for 3 million deaths, representing 5.4% of the total deaths.
+Worldwide, ambient air pollution is estimated to cause about 25% of the lung cancer deaths, 8% of chronic obstructive pulmonary disease (COPD) deaths, about 15% of ischaemic heart disease and stroke, and about 17% of respiratory infection deaths.

-Particulate matter pollution is an environmental health problem that affects people worldwide, but middle-income countries disproportionately experience this burden.
+Particulate matter pollution is an environmental health problem that affects people worldwide, but low- and middle-income countries disproportionately experience this burden.